-Are you pissed off all the time, or with people when what’s bugging you isn’t even their fault?
-Find out more about why people get shitty with others, and get tips for keeping your annoyance in check.
+Are you feeling annoyed all the time, or with people when what’s bugging you isn’t even their fault?
+Find out more about why people are easily annoyed, and get tips for keeping your annoyance in check.

 This can help if:

 - you’re grumpy and easily irritated

 - you can’t pin down what’s bugging you.

 Getting pissed off or frustrated with people